Table of Contents

 You can create order tags in ShipStation by using automation rules or to trigger an action.
 To create a tag, go to your ‘Orders’ page and click the ‘Tag’ menu, then click ‘Manage Tags.’

 From there, click ‘Add Tag’ and type in the name of the tag.
-Then choose a color to associate with the tag.
+Then choose a colour to associate with the tag.
 To assign tags to existing orders, you can select multiple orders and add the associated tag.
 You can also add a tag to an order in its order details.
 From there, you will be able to view the different tags from the ShipBob dashboard.

 You can learn more about how to create tags in ShipStation here.